 Tuition rates for students admitted to academic programs are established via student classification (undergraduate, graduate, and doctoral), residency, and credit hours taken.
 Tuition revenue supports all facets of the University operations including the instructional and administrative costs of WOU and varies based on factors including class sizes, faculty salaries, specialized programs and equipment as well as facilities required to teach courses.
-Part-time students enrolling for a combination of undergraduate and graduate courses are assessed tuition using the rates for each respective classification and fees based on the undergraduate fee tables for total enrolled credits.
 Nonresident students pay a larger share of instructional costs than resident students when the market allows and, on average, cover the full cost of instruction.
 Nonresident rates should be competitive with those charged at peer institutions and be sensitive to the institutional nonresident enrollment trends and objectives.